metaspace2020/metaspace/docker/README.md

 * Update `.env` with `COMPOSE_FILE=docker-compose.custom.yml`

 Webapp and graphql are set to auto-reload if code changes, but they'll need to be restarted if dependencies change.
-Api, update-daemon and annotate-daemon will need to be manually restarted for code changes to take effect.
+Api, update-daemon and lithops-daemon will need to be manually restarted for code changes to take effect.

 ### Recommended bash aliases